Hong Kong women's national under-17 football team: Home stadium

-Hong Kong plays their home matches on the Queen Elizabeth Stadium and others stadiums.
+Hong Kong plays its home matches at the Mong Kok Stadium and others stadiums.

 History

 The Hong Kong women's national under-17 football team have played their debut game on 16 April 2005 at Namhae, South Korea versus Japan which the team lost by 0–22 goals.
-The team have once played in the AFC U-17 Women's Asian Cup in 2005 and they exist from group stage.
-They nation has not qualified into the FIFA Women's U-17 World Cup.
+The team have once played in the AFC U-17 Women's Asian Cup in 2005 and they exited from the group stage.
+The nation has not qualified for the FIFA Women's U-17 World Cup.

 Current squad

 The following squad was announced for the 2019 AFC U-16 Women's Championship qualification.